justaszie/IMDB-Tableau/README.md

 | Cast3 | Name of the cast member appearing third (if there is one) on the movie webpage on the IMDB site. | String | Phil Daniels |
 | Cast4 | Name of the cast member appearing fourth (if there is one) on the movie webpage on the IMDB site. | String | Lynn Ferguson |

-See sample of the data below
+See a sample of the file below
 | Ranking | IMDByear | IMDBlink | Title | Date | RunTime | Genre | Rating | Score | Votes | Gross | Director | Cast1 | Cast2 | Cast3 | Cast4 |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 | 168 | 2000 | /title/tt0120630/ | Chicken Run | 2000 | 84 | Animation, Adventure, Comedy | 7 | 88 | 185939 | 106.83 | Peter Lord,  Nick Park | Mel Gibson | Julia Sawalha | Phil Daniels | Lynn Ferguson |